-(Warning This discussion includes the names of people who have died).
+(Warning: This discussion includes the names of people who have passed away).

 Here are some Gamilaraay calendars for you to download and edit with gayrr (names).
 They have pictures from Gamilaraay artist Sharon (Dawnie) Wortley illustrating the meanings of the month names.
 These names have been developed from discussions at a June 2000 meeting of Uncle Ted Fields, John Giacon, John Brown and Tracy Dodd in Walgett.
 They reflect what is happening on country during each month, with a short form of the Gamilaraay word for moon, gilay.

 Next time you have a birthday in your family or class, why not try singing it in Gamilaraay or Yuwaalaraay?